Need help in other languages?

 Our comprehensive health services include a variety of health screening across our departments including X-rays, cancer detection, communicable diseases, vision, hearing, and more.

-If the office is closed and you need to talk to your provider about a non-threatening but urgent medical condition, please call Physicians Exchange (808) 524-2575.
-If you have a life-threatening emergency, call 911 or go to the emergency room.
+If the office is closed and you have a non-threatening but urgent medical condition, please call (808) 622-1618 and press 3.

 Appointment